edmoundtysonjr-cmyk/cryptlib/architecture.md

 ### Programming Interface

-cryptlibís easy-to-use high-level routines allow for the exchange of encrypted or signed messages or the establishment of secure communications channels with a minimum of programming overhead.
+cryptlib‚Äôs easy-to-use high-level routines allow for the exchange of encrypted or signed messages or the establishment of secure communications channels with a minimum of programming overhead.
 Language bindings are available for C / C+ +, C# / .NET, Delphi, Java, Perl, Python and Visual Basic (VB).